eillarra/pdfino/docs/index.rst

 Welcome to ``pdfino``
 =====================

-PDFINO is a Python library for generating PDF files.
+PDFino (/pəˈdɪfino/) is a Python library for generating PDF files.
 It is built on top of `ReportLab`_, a powerful PDF generation library for Python.
-PDFINO is designed to be simple and easy to use.
+PDFino is designed to be simple and easy to use.
 It provides a high-level API for generating PDF files without having to deal with the low-level details of ReportLab.

-PDFINO keeps things streamlined, but **it won't replace all of ReportLab's powers**.
+PDFino keeps things streamlined, but **it won't replace all of ReportLab's powers**.
 You can always add ReportLab flowables directly to your document if you need to.

 .. toctree::
   :maxdepth: 1
   :hidden:
-  :caption: Useful links
+  :caption: Documentation

   quickstart
   templates